 - 1. The annual distribution of the DAAPP in writing to each employee, and to each student who is taking one or more classes for any type of academic credit except for continuing education units, regardless of the length of the student's program of study.
-The DAAPP includes: - Standards of conduct that clearly prohibit, at a minimum, the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on its property or as part of any of its activities; - A description of the applicable legal sanctions under local, State, or Federal law for the unlawful possession or distribution of illicit drugs and alcohol; - A description of the health risks associated with the use of illicit drugs and the abuse of alcohol; - A description of any drug or alcohol counseling, treatment, or rehabilitation or reentry programs that are available to employees or students; and - A clear statement that the institution will impose disciplinary sanctions on students and employees (consistent with local, State and Federal law), and a description of those sanctions, up to and including expulsion or termination of employment and referral for prosecution, for violations of the standards of conduct.
+The DAAPP includes: - Standards of conduct that clearly prohibit, at a minimum, the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on its property or as part of any of its activities; - A description of the applicable legal sanctions under local, State, or Federal law for the unlawful possession or distribution of illicit drugs and alcohol; - A description of the health risks associated with the use of illicit drugs and the abuse of alcohol; - A list of drug and alcohol programs (counseling, treatment, rehabilitation, and reentry) that are available to employees and students; and - A clear statement that the institution will impose disciplinary sanctions on students and employees (consistent with local, State and Federal law), and a description of those sanctions, up to and including expulsion or termination of employment and referral for prosecution, for violations of the standards of conduct.
 A disciplinary sanction may include the completion of an appropriate rehabilitation program.